Germany and the US: Five facts on economic relations

 What is the relationship between the German economy and the US economy?
 A glance at the figures shows: Both countries benefit from close relations.

 Strong trade flows

-The US is the most important export market for Germany.
+The US is the most important export market for Germany, with goods exports there totaling 111.53 billion Euros in 2017.
 Yet at the same time, it is also fact that the US is the fourth most important importer for Germany, with more imports coming into the country only from China and the neighbouring countries France and the Netherlands.

-While 1,372 American companies operate in Germany, the number of German companies active in the US is 4,725.
+While the top 50 US companies in terms of sales volumes booked 2016 sales in Germany totaling 176 billion Euros, sales in the USA that same year by the 50 largest German companies came to 370 billion Euros.
 The plant of German company BMW in Spartanburg in South Carolina is the largest exporter of cars in the US.

 Germany is a valuable partner for the US not least as the largest European national economy.
 The European Union and the US together generated 47 percent of the global gross domestic product in 2016 and represented 59.2 percent of foreign direct investment world-wide.